fleetdm/fleet/handbook/company/communications.md

 ### Coworking
 Your Brex card may be used for up to $500 USD per month in coworking costs.
 Please get prior approval by making a [custom request to the business operations team](https://fleetdm.com/handbook/business-operations#intake).

+## Performance feedback
+At Fleet, performance feedback is a continuous process.
+We give feedback (particularly negative) as soon as possible.
+Most feedback will happen during 1:1 meetings, if not sooner.

 ## Compensation
 Compensation at Fleet is determined by benchmarking using [Pave](https://pave.com).
 Annual raises are not guaranteed, instead we ensure teammates are compensated fairly based on the role, experience, location, and performance relative to benchmarks.